La chercheuse d’esprit, a Pantomime Ballet

 (MIDI full orchestra version)

 This was likely accompaniment for a group dance.
-For an example of such choreography nearly cotemporary with La chercheuse, click here.
+For an example of such choreography nearly contemporary with La chercheuse, click here.

 3 Romance